-In casual American English, "He uses compost to fertilize the garden naturally" sounds like "hee YOO-zuhz KAHM-pohst tuh FUR-duh-lahyz dhuh GAR-dn NA-cher-uh-lee".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "He uses compost to fertilize the garden naturally" as "hee YOO-zuhz KAHM-pohst tuh FUR-duh-lahyz dhuh GAR-dn NA-cher-uh-lee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on fertilize, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.